Where is Temuri Ketsbaia now?

-Temuri Ketsbaia finally retired playing in 2007 and stayed at Anorthosis for a further two years as manager before leaving the club to join Olympiacos of Greece.
+He finally retired from playing in 2007 and stayed at Anorthosis for a further two years as manager before leaving the club to join Olympiacos of Greece.

 Things did not go well at the Greek club and criticism from the club’s supporters resulted in Ketsbaia leaving after only six games.

-Ketsbaia was only out of a job for a couple of months because in 2009 he was offered the managerial post of the Georgian national side with whom he represented on 49 occasions as a player.
+However, he was only out of a job for a couple of months because in 2009 he was appointed manager of the Georgia national side with whom he represented on 49 occasions as a player.

 Unfortunately his reign only lasted until April 2016 and he left the club by mutual consent despite his team topping the table by four points with only four games to go.